 Why is Overseeding Important in the Summer?

 Summer can be tough on lawns.
-The perfect combination of heat, drought, and heavy foot traffic during outside play can lead to damage, patches of dead grass, bare spots, and avoidable stress on the grasses that had thrived so nicely in the springtime.
-Overseeding during this time helps and makes it possible to repair damage, fill in bare spots, prioritize weed control, and keep your entire lawn looking dense and vibrant.
-Plus, you can use it as a time to introduce new, resilient grass varieties and improve its overall health year-round.
+The perfect combination of heat, drought, and heavy foot traffic during outside play can damage the soil surface, resulting in patches of dead grass, bare spots, and avoidable stress on the grasses that had thrived so nicely in the springtime.

 Step 1.
 Choose the Right Time